-Music 216 is a continuation of Music 215, Intermediate Piano Class I, with a focus on developing further a repertoire of piano literature of intermediate levels.
-This course will continue to develop keyboard skills, basic musicianship skills to include music reading, improvising, transposing, harmonizing, and ear training.
-Performance skills will continue to be emphasized.
-(45 lecture/lab hrs) (DA) Prerequisite: MUS 221C or consent of instructor.
+MUS 222C is a continuation of MUS 221C, Piano 3, with a focus on developing further repertoire of piano literature of intermediate levels.
+This course will continue to develop keyboard skills, basic musicianship skills to include music note reading, improvising, transposing, harmonizing and ear training.
+May be repeatable for additional credits.
+(45 lecture/lab hours)

+Prerequisite: MUS 221C with a grade of C or better or consent of instructor.